nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This feature is an extension of the timetable feature that allows users to find common empty slots from each individual timetable.
 The users can then add a new meeting, and the app will automatically write the meeting to each timetable.

 Below is the general flow on how the mechanism works:
-1. The different timetables must first be loaded to the `planner` folder manually.
+1. The different timetables must first be loaded into the `planner` folder manually.
 2. In the app, the user can enter the `load` command to load all the timetables and initialise the common empty slots.
 3. To view the slots, the user can enter the `show` command with or without the day (optional).
 4. The user can also call the `add` command to add a new meeting, similar to the timetable feature.